 That rule has since gone away, and the rest of the Iowa sports betting laws are pretty favorable.
 Betting is available on a wide range of professional sporting events, and bettors can also place a bet on college sporting events, including on in-state college teams.

 Financial History Behind Legal Sports Betting in Iowa

-The overall sports betting numbers from the state of Iowa compare very favorably to that of other markets, at least when looking at things from the big picture.
-That’s not always the case each month, though, as some of the Iowa monthly numbers just don’t compare with other states.
+The overall sports betting numbers from the state of Iowa compare very favorably to other markets, at least when looking at things from the big picture.
+That’s not always the case each month.
+Some of the Iowa monthly numbers just don’t compare with other states.

 The total sports betting handle in Iowa is up over $5.1 billion, and there are only a handful of states that have gone over the $5 billion mark.
-Total sports betting revenue is currently sitting at $340.3 million, but sportsbooks haven’t performed as well as they would have liked.
+Total sports betting revenue is currently sitting at $340.3 million.
+However, sportsbooks haven’t performed as well as they would have liked.